tahsinAmin/ShareTrip-Bus-Info/README.md

 TODOS:

+- Panels items shouldn't be at center but rather left with left padding
+- When I inspect it to 1920, the width increase along the width screen.
+It should be stick no matter how much increases.
 - How to make icons have different color when the buttons is active?

   <!-- npm i @material-ui/icons -->
   <!-- npm i @material-ui/core -->